llMBQll/OmniLED/docs/settings.md

 ### Update interval (Tick Duration)

 This setting will define how ofter the server will process events and render updates on the screen.
-Lower interval will increase responsivenes at the cost of the CPU usage.
+Lower interval will increase responsiveness at the cost of the CPU usage.
 Update interval (or tick duration) is defined in milliseconds.

-_Note: This setting will also affect all properies dependent on tick duration._
+_Note: This setting will also affect all properties dependent on tick duration._

 Property Name: `update_interval`
 Possible Values: non-negative 64-bit integer